The BullStreet Neighborhood

 Location: Downtown Columbia, S.C.

 Area: BullStreet’s front door is at the intersection of Elmwood Avenue and Bull Street, one mile from USC and the S.C.
-Capitol Building, near 126 and 277.
+Capitol Building, near 126 (which connects to I-26) and 277 (which connects to I-77).

 Year Established: December 2008